harshitpaunikar1/enterprise-yms-integration/.github/project-buildup-history.md

 - Task summary: Came back after lunch and realized added a sanity check assertion that would catch obvious data shape issues early.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2024-02-16 - Day 7: UI scaffold

+- Task summary: Late-night fix: went back and reorganized the config section so values are not buried mid-script.
+- Deliverable: One of those satisfying small wins.